beet-software/dorm/docs/docs/quickstart/create-and-read-data.md

 }
 ```

-`put` receives a `Creation` object. `Creation.auto` asks the engine to generate
+`put` receives a `Creation` object. `Creation.auto` follows the identity
-the identity and carries the dependency and data used to construct the model.
+strategy declared by the model and carries the dependency and data used to
+construct it.
 The returned `User` is already identified, so its `id` can be passed to
 `peek`. `peek` returns `null` when that identity is not present.